zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/03-choosing-the-next-action/article.md

     `,
   });

-  return action;
+  return result.object;
 };
 ```

-`action` will be an object that matches the schema.
+`result.object` will be an object that matches the schema.

 ## Steps To Complete